Nxtra/blogs-david-en-nick/blog-athena.md

 ![state-machine-steps-overview](./img/blog3/statemachine.png)

-As you see we have a finite number of steps each being executed one after the other.
+As you can see, we have a finite number of steps executed one after the other.

 ### ASL - Amazon State Language

-A state machine is defined using the `ASL` or Amazon States Language.
+`ASL` is a JSON based language to define the steps of your state machine.
 This is a JSON base language to define the steps of your state machine.
 Later we will look deeper into the logic executed in each step.
-Let's first look at the ASL that defines these steps.
+Let's first look at the `ASL` that defines these steps.

-AWS Sam and the Serverless Framework both allow you to specify the ASL as `yaml`.
+AWS Sam and the Serverless Framework both allow you to specify the ASL as `YAML`.
-We found that using `yaml` improved readability.
+We found that using `YAML` improved readability.
 As such we defined our `ASL` as follows (complete `ASL` schema available [here](https://github.com/becloudway/serverless-data-pipelines-batch-processing)):

 ```yaml